Here’s what you need to know about avoiding head trauma and brain injury and what to do if you’ve experienced a head injury.

 Pedestrian and Bicycle Accidents

 Just as auto accidents can result in brain injuries, the same applies to accidents involving pedestrians and bicyclists.
-In many cases, these injuries are far more severe given how vulnerable a pedestrian and bicyclist are to serious harm.
+In many cases, these injuries are usually far more severe given how vulnerable pedestrians and bicyclists are to serious harm.

 Contact and Combat Sports Injuries

-Contact sports (e.g., football, hockey) and combat sports (e.g., boxing, MMA) carry unique risks given the impacts involved and the injuries that may be sustained as a result.
-As we’ve seen in the news over the years regarding the NFL and concussions, even wearing a helmet may not be enough to combat brain damage given the repeated trauma that an athlete has to sustain.
+Contact sports (e.g., football, hockey) and combat sports (e.g., boxing, MMA) carry unique risks given the impacts and injuries that may be sustained.
+As we’ve seen in the news over the years regarding the NFL and concussions, even wearing a helmet may not be enough to combat brain damage, given the repeated trauma that an athlete has to sustain.